MHDZubalR/Playlist/README.md

 > I'm using PHP 6.You can use other Languages.

-> Playlists available are mentioned below and not made public.
+> Playlists available are mentioned above and not made public.
 Also the playlists are made with PHP to avoid leaks and infringing rights of the Creator

 > It'll be shared with individuals on consideration and legitimacy